-In addition to the acute dangers to physical health the pandemic presented, it also created what Davis calls "a parallel pandemic" of impaired mental health for many.
-Isolation has take a toll in a way that is only just starting to be fully understood.
+In addition to the acute dangers to physical health the pandemic presented, it also created what Davis calls "a parallel pandemic" of compromised mental health for many.
+Isolation has taken a toll in a way that is only just starting to be fully understood.

-"Mental well-being is going to be especially important as planners and attendees are heading back to events for the first time in over a year," says Hillary Cartwright, principal for event planning company The Event Ally.
+"Mental well-being is going to be especially important as planners and attendees are heading back to events for the first time in over a while," says Hillary Cartwright, senior project manager at Evntiv.
 "Everyone's lives have changed dramatically one way or another over the past year, and there will be varying levels of comfort heading back into the world — especially at larger events."

 Cartwright expects to see a rise in educational sessions focused on addressing the mental-health needs of attendees or their teams.
 She also expects to see more breaks built into gatherings.

 "Fostering the well-being of attendees is a concern that event planners need to keep in mind more carefully than in the past," says Patrizia Semprebene Buongiorno, vice president of AIM Group international, which specializes in health-care events.
 "The perception of and approach to those who participate in face-to-face events have certainly changed, with important concerns about their health and stress and anxiety related to the pandemic."

 That said, safe in-person meetings might also provide a host of emotional and mental benefits for attendees who are gathering with others for the first time in months.
 Davis expects that as attendees rekindle their connections, it will not only help them bring back business opportunities, but also provide them with a much-needed psychological boost.

 "If you're used to seeing the same people each year for an event, it really makes a difference to see them again in person," says Davis.